mnukka/harmony-one-testnet/README.md

 If you have issues connecting Ganache to Harmony localnet probably it may be related to cached data.
 In this case try to cleanup your `$HOME/.config/Ganache/`

+### Troubleshooting Harmony localnet

+Please notice that the localnet runs as a docker container and you can see the logs using `docker logs --follow harmony-localnet-ganache` or enter into the container with `docker exec -it harmony-localnet-ganache bash`

 ## Deploying a sample dApp with truffle

 The sample app provides a few smart-contract examples to start with created using [truffle](https://www.trufflesuite.com/docs/truffle/overview).

 > NOTE: The dApp is already configured to use the account `one1ax072u4nllu5z2f965dasqluwassy5kvjc36zr` for the deployment on the localnet.
-If you want to deploy on a testnet and mainnet or use another deployment account, you just need to set the corresponding private key in [dapp-example/.env](dapp-example/.env).
+If you want to deploy on testnet and/or mainnet, or use another deployment account, you just need to set the corresponding private key in [dapp-example/.env](dapp-example/.env).

 ### Deploying the smart-contract